 I hope you can get as much use out of this feature as I have!

-What a helpful tip for all the parents!
 If you find this helpful, I am sure you want to check out how to quickly Child-proof iPAD.

 Here are some more iPAD child-safety articles.
 Make sure check these articles too:

 How to Set Screen Time Limit on iPad and iPhone

 How to choose baby friendly iPAD cases